espressif/esp-thread-br/docs/en/codelab/multicast_forwarding.rst

 	udp send ff04::123 5083 hello

-You will get a result ``Done`` after excuting each of the commands, the expected output is below:
+You will get a result ``Done`` after executing each of the commands, the expected output is below:

 .. code-block::